 With the injunctions lifted, the newspapers completed their series.
 Despite selling a million copies, the Times book version of the study generated little additional debate about the Vietnam War.
 When the official government version was published in September, only 500 copies sold.

-Charges brought against Ellsberg were eventually dismissed due to government misconduct.
+Memos released in 2022 showed that the Department of Justice considered bringing criminal charges against the newspapers and even individual reporters, but ultimately decided against it.
+The department did charge Ellsberg, but the charges were eventually dismissed due to government misconduct.
 In 1994 Whitney North Seymour Jr., who had argued for the government in district court, conceded that there was no “trace of a threat to national security from the publication.”

 This article was originally published in 2009.
 Bruce Altschuler is Professor Emeritus of Political Science at SUNY Oswego and the author or co-author of eight books, most recently Lights, Camera, Execution!
 Cinematic Portrayals of Capital Punishment.
 His numerous scholarly articles include "Is the Pentagon Papers Case Relevant in the Age of WikiLeaks?," Political Science Quarterly, Fall 2015.Send Feedback on this article